joramwessels/JornamEngine/README.md

 ## TODO
  - Create scene in Optix environment (GeometryGroup)
 	- Find out how to position and orient Geometry objects in a GeometryGroup
+		- rtTransform?
+But it says to limit its calls?
  - Write simple ray tracer to test Optix basics
 	- Write Optix hit programs